simondlevy/gym-copter/neat/README.md

 # Evolving a neural controller

 Like some other [researchers](https://openai.com/blog/evolution-strategies/), I have switched focus recently from Deep Reinforcement Learning (DRL) to Evolution Strategies (ES).
-Current work (with Washington and Lee undergraduate student Coletta Fuller) focuses on applying the [NEAT](https://www.cse.unr.edu/~sushil/class/gas/papers/NEAT.pdf) algorithm to solve tasks in the GymCopter environment.
+Current work, with Washington and Lee undergraduate student Coletta Fuller, focuses on applying the [NEAT](https://www.cse.unr.edu/~sushil/class/gas/papers/NEAT.pdf) algorithm to solve tasks in the GymCopter environment.